AG7GN/fe-pi/README.md

 - Stop all monitoring

 		pactl unload-module module-loopback

+Make sure your speakers are attached (Ananlog or HDMI) and your have Analog or HDMI output selected and the volume is set correctly.

 ### 5.2 (Optional) Make some menu items to control RX and TX monitoring